There's a reason stocks and shares ISA investors have fallen in love with dividends and dividend income since the financial crisis in 2008.

 Can you get dividends in a stocks and shares ISA?

-As we’ve said, an ISA can be a great account in which to generate dividend income from your investments tax-efficiently.
+As we've said, an ISA can be a great account in which to generate dividend income and investment growth from your investments tax-efficiently.

 We say ‘tax-efficient' because there are quirks that investors forget about sometimes, normally when we talk about dividend tax on US stocks.